Vermont bans owning, running paramilitary training camps - KTVZ

 The Vermont law does not apply to legitimate law enforcement activity or lawful activity by Norwich University or any other educational institution where military science is taught. it also doesn’t apply to self-defense instruction or practice without the intent of causing a civil disorder; firearms instruction that is intended to teach the safe handling and use of firearms; and any lawful sports or activities like hunting, target shooting and firearms collection.

 In Oregon, which has had the sixth-highest number of extremist incidents in the country in the last 10 years, the legislature is considering a bill that, according to experts, would create the country’s most comprehensive law against paramilitary activity.
-A failed bill this year in the New Mexico legislature that sought to rein in paramilitary patrols created in recent years to halt migrants near the international border with Mexico.
-A paramilitary patrol in New Mexico appeared at a protest over a statue of a Spanish conquistador.
+A bill is also in the New Mexico legislature to rein in paramilitary patrols created in recent years to halt migrants near the international border with Mexico and at a protest over a statue of a Spanish conquistador.

 The owner of the 30-acre firearms training center in southern Vermont has until summer to remove all unpermitted structures on the site in Pawlet.
 Neighbors have complained about the gunfire and what they say are threats and intimidation by owner Daniel Banyai and his supporters.